idaholab/MontePy/doc/source/starting.rst

 ^^^^^^^^^^^^^^^^
 #.
 Dollar sign comments (e.g., ``1 0 $ this is a banana``)
 #.
 Read cards.
 These are handled properly, but when written out these cards themselves will disappear.
-   When MCNPy encounters a read card it notes the file in the card, and then discard the card.
+   When Montepy encounters a read card it notes the file in the card, and then discard the card.
    It will then read these extra files and append their contents to the appropriate block.
    So If you were to write out a problem that used the read card in the surface block the surface cards in that file from the read card will appear at the end of the new surface block in the newly written file.
 #.
 MCNP shortcuts for numbers.
 The shortcuts like: ``1 9r`` will be expanded to its meaning, and will not be
    recompressed, easily.
-Jumps will be subsituted with the valued :class:`~mcnpy.input_parser.mcnp_input.Jump`.
+Jumps will be subsituted with the valued :class:`~montepy.input_parser.mcnp_input.Jump`.
    When writing cell modifiers (e.g., ``imp``, ``vol``, etc.) recompression will be attempted, as there can be a lot of information here.
    The only shortcuts currently recompressed are repeats and jumps though.